 Take advantage of the new certificates to begin an entry-level career sooner, or to take your first step towards further study and a bachelor degree.

-This course will be delivered in the VU Block Model, which means you study one unit (subject) at a time over four weeks, rather than juggling several units at once.
+This course is delivered in the VU Block Model, which means you study one unit (subject) at a time over four weeks, rather than juggling several units at once.

 With its focused timetables and smaller, collaborative classes, VU’s Block Model gives you more time to connect with your peers, lecturers and industry partners, helping you to build strong professional networks.